FAQS

 Where can I find more information?

-We’re excited to celebrate with you at this historic inaugural River Pride Parade!
-Let’s make it a colorful, inclusive, and memorable day! 🌈
+We’re excited to celebrate with you at River Pride Parade 2025!
+Let’s make it a colorful, inclusive, and memorable day!

 Will City Cats and ferries be operational during the parade?